-Our 2019 Winter Discourse takes place on Friday 6 December.
+Our 2019 Winter Discourse takes place this Friday 6 December.
 Professor Richard English will deliver a paper entitled Legacies of the Irish Revolution: Ernie O’Malley and the IRA.

 The Discourse begins at 6 pm in the Upper Bar Library, Royal Courts of Justice.
 All welcome.